Alar Base Reduction

 Minimising Scars in Alar Base Reduction

 One of the top priorities in alar base reduction surgery is achieving a refined result with minimal visible scarring.
-Surgeons accomplish this by making precise incisions at the natural crease where the nostril meets the cheek, allowing the incision site to blend seamlessly with the surrounding skin.
+Surgeons accomplish this by making precise incisions at the natural crease where the nostril meets the cheek.
 The resulting scars are barely noticeable and blend seamlessly with the surrounding skin.
 The careful placement of these incisions, combined with the use of dissolvable sutures, helps to reduce the risk of excessive scarring and supports a smooth healing process.

-After your base reduction procedure, your surgeon may recommend the use of silicone gel or sheeting to further soften and flatten any scar tissue that develops.
-Adhering to post-operative care instructions—such as keeping the incision site clean and avoiding activities that could strain the area—also plays a crucial role in minimising scars.
-With these strategies, most patients achieve a harmonious nasal appearance with scars that are discreet and fade significantly over time.
+After your alar base reduction procedure, your surgeon may recommend the use of silicone gel or sheeting to further soften and flatten any scar tissue that develops.
+Following post-operative care instructions, such as keeping the incision site clean and avoiding activities that could strain the area will help in minimising scars.
+The scars are discreet and fade over time.

 Ideal candidates will be in good health and have realistic expectations.
 Initial consultations are essential for understanding patient goals and planning the procedure to ensure the best results.
 During your initial and second consultation our GMC specialist registered plastic surgeons will discuss your medical history.
 Being ready for surgery is key: discussion about blood-thinners, alcohol, and smoking is covered to minimise risks and ensure the best possible recovery and outcome.